sinclairzx81/typebox/design/website/docs/format/date.md

 # IsDate

-Returns true if the string is a [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) date component.
+Returns true if the string is a [RFC 3339](https://datatracker.ietf.org/doc/html/rfc3339) date component.

 ## Function